MalTok/Mortalis-App/README.md

 ## Contact

-Feel free to contact me via GitHub!
+Feel free to contact me via GitHub or e-mail!